opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

 refused to draw an adverse inference against the Prosecution for its failure to call Sivaraj at the trial.

 39     I did not, however, agree with the Prosecution that an adverse inference should instead be drawn against the Defence for its own failure to call Sivaraj.
 It is certainly not in dispute that an adverse inference may be drawn against the Defence in certain circumstances.
-The Prosecution relied on _Mohamed Abdullah s/o Abdul Razak v PP_ [2000] 2 SLR 789 and _PP v Nurashikin bte Ahmad Borhan_ [2003] 1 SLR 52 in support of its argument.
+The Prosecution relied on _Mohamed Abdullah s/o Abdul Razak v PP_ <span class="citation">[2000] 2 SLR 789</span> and _PP v Nurashikin bte Ahmad Borhan_ <span class="citation">[2003] 1 SLR 52</span> in support of its argument.

 40     In _Nurashikin_ , the accused was charged with shoplifting while she was with her friend, one Natasha.
 Her defence was that the items shoplifted could have dropped into her bag accidentally, or that someone else could have put them there.
 Since the only other person who could have put them in her bag was Natasha, I found that an adverse inference ought to have been drawn against the accused for her failure to call Natasha to give evidence at the trial.

-41     However, in _Loo See Mei v PP_ [2004] 2 SLR 27 at [54], I also cautioned that
+41     However, in _Loo See Mei v PP_ <span class="citation">[2004] 2 SLR 27</span> at [54], I also cautioned that

  it is not in every case that an accused person’s failure to call on a witness results in an adverse inference being drawn against him or her.
 Much depends on the facts and circumstances [of] each case.
 There are various factors to take into account, some of which include the availability of the witness, the purpose for which the witness is to be called and the materiality of calling that witness.
 These factors are, of course, non-exhaustive.